 According to the Plan, stations are to be redesigned with the aim of fully expressing their potential as transport and service hub, integrated in their urban context and capable of having a positive effect on redevelopment efforts of the local areas.
-Specifically, the Plan has the following main objectives:

-- increasing the level of connectivity with local public transport, sharing mobility and active mobility; - improving internal station accessibility, increasing the attractiveness, functionality, quality and safety of both internal and external spaces; - enhancing infomobility and wayfinding outside and inside the station.
+- improving internal station accessibility, increasing the attractiveness, functionality, quality and safety of both internal and external spaces; - enhancing infomobility and wayfinding outside and inside the station.